python/devguide/faq.rst

 This example is for a local repository that mirrors the ``devguide`` repository on ``hg.python.org``.
 The same approach works for other remote repositories.

-How do I create a nickname for a remote repository?
+How do I create a shorthand alias for a remote repository?
 -------------------------------------------------------------------------------

 In your global ``.hgrc`` file add a section similar to the following::